 Nonlinear Caputo-type problems arise in various mathematical models across science, engineering, and finance.
 In most formulations, the effects of time-dependent material aging or the delay of competing species in ecology are coupled with nonlinear reactions.
 Yet the additional complexity introduced in the fractional setting renders poor knowledge and weak results on associated notions of existence, uniqueness, multiplicity, and boundedness of solutions—key ingredients to the accurate assessment of global behavior and long-time dynamics.
 One novel study examines Caputo-type initial-value problems with time-dependent delays and interaction terms described by a polynomial.
-It establishes the existence, uniqueness, and boundedness of solutions under suitable assumptions, thereby ensuring well-posedness and providing the foundation to investigate long-time dynamics further (Tisdell et al., 2017).
+It establishes the existence, uniqueness, and boundedness of solutions under suitable assumptions, thereby ensuring well-posedness and providing the foundation to investigate long-time dynamics further (Tisdell , 2017).
 In a distinct investigation, new global existence and uniqueness results for systems of coupled nonlinear fractional differential equations are presented, establishing the well-posedness of Caputo-type fractional systems with such high-dimensional coupled nonlinearities (Dahmani, 2015).
 Boundary-value problems for multi-term Caputo-type fractional differential equations—including those with initial conditions, nonlocal boundary conditions, and smile-type conditions linked to bifurcation delays—are also scrutinized, leading to Ulam-type stability and solution properties (Houas & Bezziou, 2019).
-(Shams et al.2023)(Shams etal.,2024)(Lenka & Bora, 2023)(Li et al., 2023)(AlBaidani etal.2024)(KEBEDE,2025)(Lenka & Bora, 2023)(Allogmany & Alzahrani, 2025)(Olayiwola & Yunus2025)(Sivalingam & Govindaraj, 2025).An analysis of the behavior of solutions to Caputo-type fractional differential equations with nonlinear terms reveals the asymptotic convergence or nonconvergence of solutions toward steady states, the existence of periodic and quasi-periodic solutions, and the emergence of bubbling solutions subjected to forcing terms.
+(Shams .2023)(Shams .,2024)(Lenka & Bora, 2023)(Li ., 2023)(AlBaidani 2024)(KEBEDE,2025)(Lenka & Bora, 2023)(Allogmany & Alzahrani, 2025)(Olayiwola & Yunus2025)(Sivalingam & Govindaraj, 2025).An analysis of the behavior of solutions to Caputo-type fractional differential equations with nonlinear terms reveals the asymptotic convergence or nonconvergence of solutions toward steady states, the existence of periodic and quasi-periodic solutions, and the emergence of bubbling solutions subjected to forcing terms.
 Specific attractors, such as the global attractor, pullback global attractor, uniform pullback attractor, and H-sets, are identified and their interrelations discussed.
 The stability of the corresponding Caputo-type incomplete multiscale termites problem in ecology and the effect of time lags on cascading bifurcations in a Caputo-type ratio-dependent predator-prey system are also examined.
-(Fafa et al.2023)(Sytnyk & Wohlmuth, 2023)(Shams et al.2023)(Huong & Anh, 2026)(Kassim, 2024)(KEBEDE, 2025)(Agarwal & Madamlieva, 2025)(Nadeem & Iambor, 2023)(Liu et al.2025)(Kebede et al.2024)
+(Fafa.2023)(Sytnyk & Wohlmuth, 2023)(Shams.2023)(Huong & Anh, 2026)(Kassim, 2024)(KEBEDE, 2025)(Agarwal & Madamlieva, 2025)(Nadeem & Iambor, 2023)(Liu ,.2025)(Kebede .2024)

 7. Control, Optimization, and Inverse Problems